csmiga/funct/README.md

 funct is a functional test framework utilizing Python, Behave, and Selenium for automated user acceptence testing (UAT).
 Automated testing adds value in a software development life cycle (SDLC) using continuous integration and continuous delivery
-(CI/CD) or other practices.
+(CI/CD) practices.
 Speed of delivery while maintaining quaility is the requirement.

 *Open Source Software (OSS) = Opportunity*